thexmann/sse-microservice/README.md

     GET '/client' serves the SSEclient.js file.
     GET '/' serves the main.html file.

-The '/client' and the '/' endpoints are for testing the serevr and are only available if the 'testing' constant global variable is set to true:
+The '/client' and the '/' endpoints are for testing the server and are only available if the 'testing' constant global variable is set to true in server.js:

 > const testing = true